What is the test for defamatory language in a letter to the board of directors of CCNH?

 How have the courts interpreted privilege in letters between solicitor and client?
 (New Brunswick, Canada)

-What is the test for the absolute best defence that money can buy?
+What is the test for the relevance of a question at an Examination for Discovery?
 (New Brunswick, Canada)

 X